• Skip to primary navigation

 Summary of key points

-Aside from taste, it’s important to note that dried cilantro is often used as a spice or seasoning, while fresh cilantro can be used as an herb and added in larger quantities to dishes.
-Additionally, some people may have a preference for one over the other based on personal taste or cultural influences.
+Aside from taste, dried cilantro is often used as a spice or seasoning, while fresh cilantro can be used as an herb and added in larger quantities to dishes.
+Also, some people may have a preference for one over the other based on personal taste or cultural influences.

 Dried cilantro and fresh cilantro sit on opposite ends of the flavor spectrum.
 One's like a seasoned traveler, the other, a homebody.